threadi/wp-personio-integration-light/readme.txt

 = 3.0.5 =
 * Added new extension which allows to show the used XML from Personio on each position
+* Optimized internal usage of settings of this plugin
 * Fixed missing permalink refresh after import of positions
 * Fixed some typos